Keith Hart (wrestler): Professional wrestling career

-Stampede Wrestling
+Stampede Wrestling (1973-1989)

 Hart trained under his father and began wrestling on June 1, 1973 in his father's promotion, Stampede Wrestling, facing Lindy Calder in his debut match.
 He spent much of his career as a tag team wrestler, teaming with wrestlers such as his brother Bret, with whom he won the Stampede International Tag Team Championship four times.
 He feuded with wrestlers such as Dick Steinborn, Dynamite Kid, Herbert Gallant, K J Anderssen, Mr. Hito, and Mr. Sakurada.
 As a singles wrestler he held the British Commonwealth Mid Heavyweight title.
 In addition to wrestling in Canada, Hart performed in Germany, Japan and made infrequent appearances in the United States of America.
 At one point, Dave Meltzer referred to Hart as one of the best jobbers in wrestling.

-World Wrestling Federation
+World Wrestling Federation (1993)

 As part of the feud between Bret and Jerry Lawler, at the 1993 Survivor Series Bret and his brothers Keith, Bruce and Owen faced Shawn Michaels and his three masked knights.
 Though Owen was eliminated and Keith's shoulder was injured by a prolonged assault at the hands of Michaels, the Hart brothers were victorious.

-Return to Stampede Wrestling
+Return to Stampede Wrestling (1995-2000)

 In the 1990s, Hart worked as a trainer in the Hart Dungeon (the wrestling training camp located in the basement of the Hart family mansion).
 He eventually retired in 1995 to become a full-time firefighter, although he briefly came out of retirement in 1999 when Stampede Wrestling was reopened by his brothers Bruce and Ross Hart.
 Hart became a tag team champion with Chris Benoit.